 blanched vine leaves in pot.

-2. Blanch the leaves in boiling water for 30 seconds to 1 minute.
+2. Blanch the leaves in boiling water for 1-2 minutes.

 strained blanched vine leaves in colander.